Gene editing with the CRISPR-Cas9 system

 The active Edit-R crRNA is a chemically synthesized RNA, comprised of 20 nucleotides identical to the

-genomic DNA target site, or protospacer, followed by the required S. pyogenes
+genomic DNA target site, or protospacer, followed by the required

 repeat